Self-employed people and small business owners tend to spend a lot of their own money on work.

 Unfortunately, things are different for self-employed people.
 If you freelance, do gig work, or run a small business, you'll always have to pay self-employment tax on your 1099 income — even if it's much less than the standard deduction.

 Here's an example.
 Let’s say you earn $50,000 a year.
-A solid $45,000 of that is from W-2 jobs.
+A solid $45,000 of that is from a W-2 job.
 Only $5,000 is from a bit of 1099 work you do on the side — maybe driving for Uber on the weekends, or occasionally renting out a spare room on Airbnb.

 You can see how this works for yourself using our self-employment tax rate calculator.
 Enter an income from 1099 work — even a pretty low one — and you'll see how high the tax rate on it goes.